Alfason-Group/CentOS-Installation/README.md

 Hard Disk File Type: Choose "VDI (VirtualBox Disk Image)" and click "Next."

-Name the VM: Enter a name for your VM (e.g., "CentOS VM") and choose "Linux" as the type and "Red Hat (64-bit)" as the version.
+Name the VM: Enter a name for your VM (e.g., "CentOS VM"), and for "ISO Image" add the location of the CentOS iso file you downloaded earlier.

 ![vbox 1](https://github.com/user-attachments/assets/9bf31497-5961-4872-9942-9a31f3d783f7)